Majeed-Omer/Weather-App/README.md

 # Weather-App
-A responsive web app that fetches real-time weather data from OpenWeatherMap API, featuring dynamic design with weather icons and interactive search.
+A responsive web app that fetches real-time weather data using the OpenWeatherMap API, with dynamic backgrounds, loading indicator, and error handling.